amitsaha/amitsaha.github.io/content/linux-system-mining.rst

 .. ========================

 ..
 So far, we have concentrated on "hand-picking" the files or
-.. directories we wanted to read from :file:`/proc`.
+.. directories we wanted to read from `/proc`.
 The next listing presents a
-.. more generic reader of :file:`/proc` entries.
+.. more generic reader of `/proc` entries.

-.. .. literalinclude:: code/readproc.py
+{include}/code/linux_system_mining/readproc.py

 ..
 The function ``readproc()`` takes inputs such as ``proc.meminfo``,
 .. ``proc.cpuinfo`` or ``proc.cmdline`` and returns the contents of